rootdraws/podcast-minter/README.md

 # AlphaGrowth.fun is a Podcast Archive // NFT Minter

+AlphaGrowth.Fun is a podcast which explores paths of growth for DeFi Protocols, Infrastructure & Chains.

 Podcasts are stored on [BuzzSprout](https://www.buzzsprout.com/).

-Each Episode has artwork which is thematically associated with the guest of the episode.
-Artwork is created by leading creatives on 𝕏, and then minted on a Blockchain which best represents the guests for that Episode.
+Each Podcast features artwork by leading creatives on 𝕏, inspired by the branding of the guests.

-The Arbitrum Podcast, is minted on Arbitrum.
+[An NFT Minting Contract](https://github.com/rootdraws/podcast-nft) is deployed for each episode, just for fun.

 The Artwork, and the Episodes themselves are stored on Arweave.

-When each episode is published, a limited edition is released just for fun.

 All sales go to directly to the wallet of the artist.